Spring Garden Revival

 Contact Bridgewater's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Bridgewater residents are encouraged to follow local guidelines for weed debris disposal and composting to protect community health and the environment.
-Healthy weeds may be placed in municipal composting programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and timed for removal to prevent spread.
-Soil clods and rocks are managed through the Transfer Station, which accepts yard waste in biodegradable paper bags only (no plastic per MassDEP), with woody weeds limited to 4-foot lengths and <50 lbs per bundle, tied with biodegradable twine.
-The Transfer Station operates on a permit and fee basis, with seasonal hours.
-Finished municipal compost is available for soil improvement and restoration projects, distributed in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Proper weed debris management in Bridgewater is essential for environmental protection and compliance with state and local regulations.
+The Department of Public Works (DPW) oversees specialized categorization for weed disposal: healthy weeds are accepted in municipal composting programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained and timed to prevent spread.
+Soil clods and rocks are managed through the Transfer Station, which enforces seasonal yard waste rules: only biodegradable paper bags (no plastic per MassDEP), woody weeds must be under 4-foot and <50 lbs per bundle, tied with biodegradable twine.
+Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Strictly, no debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.

 Bridgewater Department of Public Works